JustBenjamin/google_homepage/README.md

 # google_homepage
-This project is about learning web deve 101 with The Odin Project.
+This project is about learning web development 101 with The Odin Project.
 I'm probably going to make a google home page.